ldcas-uc3m/Crypto-Labs/lab_notes.md

 ```

 ## PKCS7 Padding
-Some block cyphers might require padding.
+Some block cyphers might require padding if the message is not a multiple of the block size.
 The order of operation must always be:
 1. Pad data
 2. Encrypt padded data
 3. Exchange data